1941 VPI Gobblers football team: Virginia

 VPI's first game in November was a blowout loss against Virginia at Foreman Field in Norfolk, Virginia.
 Virginia captain Bill Dudley started the scoring in the second quarter when he threw a 19-yard touchdown to Billy Hill.
 Dudley then had an 8-yard touchdown pass to Eddie Bryant.
-Dudley also kicked the extra point for both touchdowns, and the Cavaliers led 14-0 at halftime.
+Dudley also kicked the extra point for both touchdowns, and the Cavaliers led 14–0 at halftime.
 In the third quarter, Bryant had a 30-yard rush, followed by an 8-yard touchdown run by Dudley for his third touchdown.
 His extra point attempt was unsuccessful.
 Dudley then rushed four yards for his fourth touchdown in the fourth quarter.
 Virginia's final touchdown was a rush by fullback Don Niklason.
 Dudley kicked the final two extra points.
 VPI finished the game with 118 yards rushing and 13 yards passing, while Virginia finished with 245 yards rushing and 100 yards passing.
 Dudley finished the game with 132 rushing and 109 yards passing, accounting for 28 points.

 The Matthew Fontaine Maury High School band performed at halftime.
 During the game, a VPI fan reportedly released a bulldog on the field.

 The starting lineup for VPI was: Wilson (left end), Maskas (left tackle), Anderson (left guard), Zydiak (center), McClure (right guard), W. Tate (right tackle), Clark (right end), Kern (quarterback), James (left halfback), Gallagher (right halfback), Smith (fullback).
 The substitutes were: Blandford.

+The starting lineup for Virginia was: William Hill (left end), Edward Steckmesser (left tackle), Robert Fuller (left guard), William Suhling III (center), John Sauerbeck (right guard), Nicholas Schlegel (right tackle), William Preston (right end), George West (quarterback), Bill Dudley (left halfback), C. Edgar Bryant (right halfback), Herbert Munhall Jr. (fullback).
+The substitutes were: Don D. Niklason.